AstroDule/cf3-doc/source/general/keypairopenstack/keypairopenstack.rst

-How to create key-pair in OpensStack dashboard?
+How to create key-pair in OpenStack dashboard?
 ================================================

 Open **Compute -> Key Pairs**